New Jersey Adoption Attorneys

 In New Jersey, all adoptions must proceed through the court.
 Therefore, we strongly recommend working with a lawyer who can guide you through the paperwork and hearings.

 The adoption attorneys at our family law firm are experienced in working with and representing prospective and adoptive parents of all backgrounds.

-Adoption lawyers specialize in family law services, specifically adoption.
-Their role in an adoption is to help you navigate the process at the state level—and to ensure that all legal requirements are met.
+Adoption lawyers are family law attorneys who specialize in adoption.
+Their role in an adoption is to help prospective parents navigate the process at the state level—and to ensure that all legal requirements are met.
 This includes everything from consent paperwork to required court hearings.

 Adoption attorneys provide services that aren’t covered by adoption agencies.
 They also must meet state bar requirements, including continuing education—which means they’re up to date on the latest changes in adoption law.